maratfakhreev/microfrontend-module-federation/README.md

-React + Vue Microfrontend with Vite
+# React + Vue microfrontend architecture

-This project demonstrates a microfrontend architecture using React as the host application and Vue as a remote microfrontend.
+This project demonstrates a microfrontend architecture using React as the host application and Vue as a remote microfrontend and includes routing between the two applications.
 The applications communicate using Module Federation via Vite.

-🚀 Getting Started
+## 🚀 Getting Started

 1️⃣ Install Dependencies

-# Install dependencies for both apps
+### Install dependencies for both apps

 ```
 cd react-host && npm install
 cd vue-remote && npm install
 ```

-3️⃣ Start the Applications
+2️⃣ Start the Applications

-Start Vue remote microfrontend first
+### Start Vue remote microfrontend first

 ```
 cd vue-remote